EnvisionDoc/enos_edge_en/edge_installation_guide/applying_edge.md

-# Applying for an edge in the cloud
+# Applying for an Edge in the Cloud

 Contact Envision Support or your Envision project manager to apply for an edge.
 You'll receive an edge serial number (SN) that you need to